 You can take this medicine with or without food.
 You should avoid drinking alcohol when taking Rispone.
+Rispone oral solution must not be mixed with tea.

 Pregnancy, breast-feeding and fertility

 - If you are pregnant or breast-feeding, think you may be pregnant or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.
 Your doctor will decide if you can take it. - The following symptoms may occur in newborn babies, of mothers who have used Rispone in the last trimester (last three months of their pregnancy): - shaking, muscle stiffness and/or weakness, sleepiness, agitation, breathing problems, and difficulty in feeding. - If your baby develops any of these symptoms you may need to contact your doctor. - Rispone can raise your levels of a hormone called "prolactin" that may impact fertility (see section 4 "Possible side effects").